PPS Number Ireland 2026: How to Apply (Appointment Required)

 Refugees and asylum seekers

 Different processes apply.
-Contact the Irish Refugee Council or your case worker for specific guidance.
+Contact the Irish Refugee Council or your International Protection Accommodation Service (IPAS) case worker for specific guidance — the standard MyWelfare.ie route may not be the right starting point.

 Useful contacts